dinh-k/directly-forceable-graphs/README.md

 # An Algorithm for Directly Forceable Graphs
 This repository supports the ongoing research "Directly Forceable Graphs".
-The algorithm and data in this repository aim to classify small graphs by their directly forceable properties, provide evidence for theorems, and support conjectures stated in the manuscript.
+The algorithm and data in this repository aim to classify graphs by their directly forceable properties, provide evidence for theorems, and support conjectures stated in the manuscript.

 *Tools: [Minimum Rank Sage Library](https://github.com/jasongrout/minimum_rank), SageMath 10.6 on [CoCalc](https://cocalc.com/), Python via Sage’s Jupyter Notebooks.*
 ## Contents